ot4i-cookbooks/ibm_integration_bus/README.md

   <tr>
     <td><tt>['ibm_integration_bus']['iib_nodes']</tt></td>
     <td>Array</td>
-    <td>A list of the names of iibnode databags to use for setting up IIB nodes on the machine.
-If the attribute is omitted then a default node is created called IB9NODE.
+    <td>A list of the names of iibnode databags to use for setting up IIB integration nodes on the machine.
+If the attribute is omitted, then a default integration node is created called IB9NODE.
 An empty list of iibnode databags will result in no components being created.</td>
     <td><tt>nil</tt></td>
   </tr>
 </table>